-The first chart shows monthly totals over the last several years (click charts to enlarge):
+The first chart shows monthly totals since the Great Recession (click charts to enlarge):

 The second chart shows annual totals back to 1975:

 Note: The chart above is the average size of the food-stamp population over the year.

-The next chart shows the number of people added to the food-stamps program each month:
+The next chart shows the number of people added or removed to the food-stamps program each month:

 The jump in September 2012 was due to Hurricane Isaac.

 The spike in May 2011 was due to a surge in Alabama after an historic onslaught of giant tornadoes devastated the state.
-According to the USDA’s report, about 1 million disaster victims from several states were added to the rolls.
+According to the USDA, about 1 million disaster victims from several states were added to the rolls.

 The next chart shows the percentage of Americans on food stamps (using FRED’s “POP” data series):

 The next chart shows the monthly amount paid to recipients.
 Starting from $6.63 in 1969, the amount has risen steadily, primarily due to inflation.
-However, the amount has dropped by 78 cents since the peak in 2011:
+However, the amount has dropped a bit since the peak in 2011: